GeneCloud1485/Drama-in-History/docs/4_combat/Streamlining Combat (May & June 2025).md

 	4. Holding requires 1+ free hand
 	5. Takes an Advantage (Grab & Hold)
 	6. Limits some movement & approaches
+	7. When someone is 1st held, their stagger is reduced by 1 step if they are on their feet (stagger ≤3)
-	7. Can be broken with enough Grapple points to overcome stagger difference
+	8. Can be broken with enough Grapple points to overcome stagger difference
 3. **Grappled**
 	1. Firmly held with a 4Rd disadvantage
 	2. Holder also has a 4Rd disadvantage on actions other than Grapple